Berlin to Munich by train

 Top 3 stops along the way

-The Eurail pass makes it easy to hop on and off the train as you please.
+The Eurail pass makes it easy to hop on and off the train as you please along the way from Berlin to Munich.
 These three cities between Berlin and Munich are well worth a stop:

 The train journey to Leipzig from Berlin takes just under 75 minutes.
 One of the city’s most impressive sights greets you the second you get off the train – the central station.
 One of the largest terminus train stations in Europe, it offers state-of-the-art shopping.
 Also worth checking out are Leipzig’s Old Town and the Monument to the Battle of the Nations, the largest memorial complex in Europe.